-Racial discrimination, which was ever present, even in the North, infiltrated into the army during this time.
-Almost all of the black troops were led by white officers, some of whom were not happy with their assignment.
-For a period of time, black soldiers, who were asked to perform no fewer duties than their white compatriots, earned a net pay of $7 a month, while whites earned $13.
+Racial discrimination, which was ever-present, even in the North, infiltrated the army during this time.
+Almost all of the Black troops were led by white officers, some of whom were not happy with their assignment.
+For some time, Black soldiers, who were asked to perform no fewer duties than their white compatriots, earned a net pay of $7 a month, while whites earned $13.
 This was the case from 1863 until mid-1864 when Congress passed a law requiring equal pay to those in the military, regardless of race, along with retroactive payments to those who had been discriminated against.
 African American prisoners of war were also given much harsher treatment by the Confederacy than white captives.

 In the fall of 1865, several months after the Civil War ended, the USCT was disbanded, as were the vast majority of troops who fought in the war.
 President Lincoln himself was quoted as saying, “Without the military help of the Black freedmen, the war against the South could not have been won.”
 The legacy of the USCT resides in the U.S. 9th and 10th Cavalry, as well as the 24th and 25th Infantry, regiments of African American troops known as the Buffalo Soldiers who served in the West in the post-Civil War period.